 - Passwords should be unique to you and changed regularly.
 Do not use birthdays or other numbers or words that may be easy for others to guess.
 Never write down your password or give it to another person.

-- Sign up for free Online eStatements to avoid having your paper statement sitting in an unsecure mailbox where it could be compromised.
+- Sign up for free online eStatements to avoid having your paper statement sitting in an unsecured mailbox where it could be compromised.